karabayse/edabit/README.md

 * Check for identical characters
 * Check string ending
 * Even numbers from 1
 * Determine the winning string
+* Is the number a repdigit